demanuel/NewsUP/README.md

 [generic]
 headerCheck= 1 #0 or 1.
-If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command monitoringPort = 8675
+If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command monitoringPort = 8675 headerSleep= 20 # in Seconds.
+How much time it should wait before a segment header check

 [script_vars]
 ############################